benjamincrozat/content/posts/laravel-11.md

 });
 ```

-1. If we limit the amount of requests per minute, it means that **your users will also be able to send 120 requests is a second**.
+1. If we limit the amount of requests per minute, it means that **your users will also be able to send 120 requests in a second**.
 2. But if we limit the amount of requests per second, **your users won't be able to cram 120 requests in a second**, while still being limited to 120 requests per minute.

 See now why it's a great change?